lroberts77/remember-beta/README.md

 * [Improvemets](#Improvements)

 ## <a name="Project">Project Direction</a>
 I created this app to improve my understanding of full stack development using the MERN stack.
-I learned alot during the course of making this app including using Material-ui for size repsonsive styling, component separation to keep file structure clean, creating a schema and using mongdDB.
+I learned alot during the course of making this app including using Material-ui for repsonsive styling, component separation to keep file structure clean, creating a schema and using mongdDB.
 This has inspired me to get a deeper understanding of the mern stack and to keep learning through trying new projects and ideas.

 ## <a name="Install">Installation</a>
 The deployed live app is [HERE](https://remember-beta.netlify.app/)